One kind of queue data structure is a circular queue, in which the final position is joined to the starting position in a circle.

 - More complex implementation than linear queues.

-- Requires careful handling of
+- Insists on careful handling of the front and rear pointers.

 This is why circular queues are widely used in situations like CPU scheduling, buffer management, and handling streaming data.